Are Edibles Dangerous

 individuals who consume edibles containing THC or CBD should have a discussion with their healthcare provider

-Given the medicinal benefits of certain cannabinoids found in cannabis, users consume these products as alternative treatments for various conditions.
-However, studies have shown that interactions between these substances and certain medications are possible, potentially causing unwanted symptoms or decreased effectiveness in treatment regimens.
+Given the medicinal benefits of certain cannabinoids found in cannabis, some users consume these products as alternative treatments for various conditions.
+However, studies have shown that interactions between these substances and certain medications are possible, potentially causing adverse effects or decreased effectiveness in treatment regimens.

 Therefore, individuals who consume edibles containing THC or CBD should have an open dialogue with their healthcare provider regarding usage patterns and prescription drugs being used to minimize dangerous health effects.